-NOTICE IS ALSO HEREBY GIVEN THAT, subject to the approval of the shareholders at the Ninth Annual General Meeting of the Company, a first and final single tier dividend of 3.5 sen per share in respect of the financial year ended 30 June 2013 will be paid to the shareholders on 20 January 2014.
-The entitlement date for the said dividend shall be 10 January 2014.
+NOTICE IS ALSO HEREBY GIVEN THAT, subject to the approval of the shareholders at the Tenth Annual General Meeting of the Company, a first and final single tier dividend of 3.5 sen per share in respect of the financial year ended 30 June 2014 will be paid to the shareholders on 19 January 2015.
+The entitlement date for the said dividend shall be 9 January 2015.

-A Depositor shall qualify for entitlement to the Dividend only in respect of:
+A Depositor shall qualify for entitlement to the Dividend only in respect of:-

 - a.
-Shares transferred into the Depositors' Securities Account before 4.00 p.m. on 10 January 2014 in respect of ordinary transfers; - Shares bought on the Bursa Malaysia Securities Berhad on a cum entitlement basis according to the Rules of the Bursa Malaysia Securities Berhad.
+Shares transferred into the Depositors' Securities Account before 4.00 p.m. on 9 January 2015 in respect of ordinary transfers; - b.
+Shares bought on the Bursa Malaysia Securities Berhad on a cum entitlement basis according to the Rules of the Bursa Malaysia Securities Berhad.